-It’s rich, it’s indulgent, it’s celebration if your football team wins the game, and it’s comfort if they lose.
+This dip can be defined as a dip that will celebrate if your football team wins the game, and will comfort if they lose.

 And before you say, well, that’s all fine and dandy but crawfish isn’t readily available in my area, don’t fret.
 It’s just as delicious with shrimp or crab, too!